systemd/mkosi/mkosi.md

   copied will be owned by root.
 To preserve ownership, use a tar archive.

 * **`mkosi.build`** may be an executable script.
-If it exists, the image will be built twice: the first iteration will be the *development* image, the second iteration will be the *final* image.
-The *development* image is used to build the project in the current working directory (the *source* tree).
-For that the whole directory is copied into the image, along with the `mkosi.build` script.
-The script is then invoked inside the image, with `$SRCDIR` pointing to the *source* tree. `$DESTDIR` points to a directory where the script should place any files generated it would like to end up in the *final* image.
+If it exists, the configured build packages will be installed as a build overlay on top of the image.
+The build overlay is used to build the project in the current working directory (the *source* tree).
+For that the whole directory is mounted into the image, along with the `mkosi.build` script.
+The script is then invoked inside the build overlay, with `$SRCDIR` pointing to the *source* tree. `$DESTDIR` points to a directory where the script should place any files generated it would like to end up in the image.
 Note that `make`/`automake`/`meson` based build systems generally honor `$DESTDIR`, thus making it very natural to build *source* trees from the build script.
-After the *development* image was built and the build script ran inside of it, it is removed again.
-After that the *final* image is built, without any *source* tree or build script copied in.
-However, this time the contents of `$DESTDIR` are added into the image.
+  After running the build script, the contents of `$DESTDIR` are copied into the image.

-  When the source tree is copied into the *build* image, all files are copied, except for `mkosi.builddir/`, `mkosi.cache/` and `mkosi.output/`.
-That said, `.gitignore` is respected if the source tree is a `git` checkout.
-If multiple different images shall be built from the same source tree it is essential to exclude their output files from this copy operation, as otherwise a version of an image built earlier might be included in a later build, which is usually not intended.
-An alternative to excluding these built images via `.gitignore` entries is to use the `mkosi.output/` directory, which is an easy way to exclude all build artifacts.

   The `$MKOSI_CONFIG` environment variable will be set inside of this script so that you know which `mkosi.conf` (if any) was passed in.

 * The **`mkosi.prepare`** script is invoked directly after the software packages are installed, from within the image context, if it exists.
-It is once called for the *development* image (if this is enabled, see above) with the "build" command line parameter, right before copying the extra tree.
-It is called a second time for the *final* image with the "final" command line parameter.
+It is first called for the image with the "final" command line argument, right after the software packages are installed.
+It is called a second time for the build overlay (if this is enabled, see above) with the "build" command line parameter, right after the build packages are installed and before the build script is executed.
 This script has network access and may be used to install packages from other sources than the distro's package manager (e.g. `pip`, `npm`, ...), after all software packages are installed but before the image is cached (if incremental mode is enabled).
 This script is executed within `$SRCDIR`.
-In contrast to a general purpose installation, it is safe to install packages to the system (`pip install`, `npm install -g`) instead of in `$SRCDIR` itself because the build image is only used for a single project and can easily be thrown away and rebuilt so there's no risk of conflicting dependencies and no risk of polluting the host system.
+In contrast to a general purpose installation, it is safe to install packages to the system ( `pip install`, `npm install -g`) instead of in `$SRCDIR` itself because the build image is only used for a single project and can easily be thrown away and rebuilt so there's no risk of conflicting dependencies and no risk of polluting the host system.

-* The **`mkosi.postinst`** script is invoked as the penultimate step of preparing an image, from within the image context, if it exists.
+* The **`mkosi.postinst`** script is invoked as the penultimate step of preparing an image, from within the image context.
-  It is called first for the *development* image (if this is enabled, see above) with the "build" command line parameter, right before invoking the build script.
-It is called a second time for the *final* image with the "final" command line parameter, right before the image is considered complete.
 This script may be used to alter the images without any restrictions, after all software packages and built sources have been installed.
 Note that this script is executed directly in the image context with the final root directory in place, without any `$SRCDIR`/`$DESTDIR` setup.

-* The **`mkosi.finalize`** script, if it exists, is invoked as last step of preparing an image, from the host system.
-It is once called for the *development* image (if this is enabled, see above) with the "build" command line parameter, as the last step before invoking the build script, after the `mkosi.postinst` script is invoked.
-It is called the second time with the "final" command line parameter as the last step before the image is considered complete.
+* The **`mkosi.finalize`** script, if it exists, is invoked as the last step of preparing an image, from the host system.
 The environment variable `$BUILDROOT` points to the root directory of the installation image.
-Additional verbs may be added in the future, the script should be prepared for that.
   This script may be used to alter the images without any restrictions, after all software packages and built sources have been installed.
 This script is more flexible than `mkosi.postinst` in two regards: it has access to the host file system so it's easier to copy in additional files or to modify the image based on external configuration, and the script is run in the host, so it can be used even without emulation even if the image has a foreign architecture.

 * The **`mkosi.nspawn`** nspawn settings file will be copied into the same place as the output image file, if it exists.
 This is useful since nspawn looks for settings files next to image files it boots, for additional container runtime settings.

 * The **`mkosi.cache/`** directory, if it exists, is automatically used as package download cache, in order to speed repeated runs of the tool.

 * The **`mkosi.builddir/`** directory, if it exists, is automatically used as out-of-tree build directory, if the build commands in the `mkosi.build` script support it.
 Specifically, this directory will be mounted into the build container, and the `$BUILDDIR` environment variable will be set to it when the build script is invoked.
 The build script may then use this directory as build directory, for automake-style or ninja-style out-of-tree builds.
-This speeds up builds considerably, in particular when `mkosi` is used in incremental mode (`-i`): not only the disk images, but also the build tree is reused between subsequent invocations.
+This speeds up builds considerably, in particular when `mkosi` is used in incremental mode (`-i`): not only the image and build overlay, but also the build tree is reused between subsequent invocations.
 Note that if this directory does not exist the `$BUILDDIR` environment variable is not set, and it is up to build script to decide whether to do in in-tree or an out-of-tree build, and which build directory to use.

-* The **`mkosi.includedir/`** directory, if it exists, is automatically used as an out-of-tree include directory for header files.
-Specifically, it will be mounted in the build container at `/usr/include/` when building the build image and when running the build script.
-After building the (cached) build image, this directory will contain all the files installed to `/usr/include`.
-Language servers or other tools can use these files to provide a better editing experience for developers working on a project.

 * The **`mkosi.installdir/`** directory, if it exists, is automatically used as the install directory.
-Specifically, this directory will be mounted into the container at `/root/dest` when running the build script.
+  Specifically, this directory will be mounted into the build overlay at `$DESTDIR` when running the build script.
 After running the build script, the contents of this directory are installed into the final image.
-This is useful to cache the install step of the build.
-If used, subsequent builds will only have to reinstall files that have changed since the previous build.
+  This is useful to inspect the results of the install step of the build.

 * The **`mkosi.rootpw`** file can be used to provide the password or hashed password (if `--password-is-hashed` is set) for the root user